 - 3.1.
 The start shall be a dead-engine jetty start as described in rule 307, bearing in mind the following - To increase the length of the pontoon to come close to 5 metres space per boat.
-This would leave more space to maintain the lanes. - To incline the pontoon (or change the location of the first buoy) sufficiently not to have the pontoon straight on the first buoy.
+This would leave more space to maintain the lanes.

+• To incline the pontoon (or change the location of the first buoy) sufficiently not to have the pontoon straight on the first buoy.

-In case these points are not feasible, the alternative will be a rolling start upon decision of the U.I.M.
-Commissioners.
+In case these points are not feasible, the alternative will be a rolling start upon decision of the UIM Commissioners.
 Also the Commissioners will apply stronger penalties for drivers not maintaining their lane.

 3.2.
 Boats should be drawn up with dead engine, stern first to a jetty, floating pontoon, or beach.
+Exception for four stroke engines with friction clutches may be started at the one minute count-down and run a maximum of 1800 RPMs which will be monitored for the start.